 My Digital Growth System will get you across these common terms, and the difference between their respective activities.
 Understanding this is an important skill to have to ensure that your digital resources generate results for your business, as well as your marketing partner’s agency.

-My purpose here however, is to clarify what digital marketing means compared to the traditional concepts and activities.
+My purpose here, however, is to clarify what digital marketing means compared to traditional concepts and activities.

 Essentially, digital marketing is any type of campaign that involves online communications.

 Often in business the lines between Advertising, Marketing and Sales on the internet find themselves blurred.
-Let’s start with a clear definition of each, so that we have a solid foundation in order to fully understand Digital Marketing.
+Let’s start with a clear definition of each so that we have a solid foundation in order to understand Digital Marketing fully.

 Difference between Marketing and Selling